 In general, though, Davi says most rebounding workouts fall into one of three categories.
 First, there's steady-state cardio, which keeps your heart rate high through consistent bouncing, dancing, or other activity on the trampoline.
 Next, there's HIIT, which spikes your heart rate up through maximum-effort spurts of activity followed by periods of recovery.
 And then there's strength training, where the rebounder is used as a prop to help you perform muscle-building moves like step-ups or incline planks, she says.
 In general, Jones says you can expect to get breathless and sweaty no matter the type of workout since each kind challenges your body in unique ways.

 There's no doubt that bouncing on a mini-trampoline is a good time.
 But there are more benefits to rebounding workouts than just having fun.
 From going easy on your joints to boosting your balance, here are some of those perks.

 - It's low-impact: Want to get your heart pumping without having to pound the pavement?
 Rebounding can help, says Davi.
 Of course, all that bouncing will leave you breathless, but the trampoline will absorb each bounce so that the entire workout is gentle on your joints, she explains.

 - Boosts endurance: Speaking of getting your heart pumping, these mini-trampoline workouts can do just that, adds Jones.
-Whether you're doing a HIIT or dance rebounding class, the constant activity will drive your heart rate up, which over time builds your endurance.
+Whether you're doing a HIIT or dance rebounding class, the constant activity will drive your heart rate up, which builds your endurance over time.

 - Builds strength: It takes some muscle to bounce, according to Davi.
 So your legs and core are constantly engaged to help you stay upright and stable as you leap, says Jones.
 And that's not to mention the additional work your muscles have to put in if you're doing a strength training rebounding class, which might incorporate exercises like squats or deadlifts right on your trampoline.